DO-178C / ED-12C - Software Considerations in Airborne Systems

 What is DO-178C / ED-12C - Software Considerations in Airborne Systems?

-DO-178C / ED-12C — Software Considerations in Airborne Systems is a compliance framework from International (Aviation) with 7 domains and 36 controls.
-DO-178C (RTCA) / ED-12C (EUROCAE) — Software Considerations in Airborne Systems and Equipment Certification is the primary standard for safety-critical avionics software development.
-It defines objectives for software lifecycle processes based on software criticality levels (Design Assurance Levels A-E).
-Referenced by FAA (AC 20-115D), EASA (AMC 20-115D), and Transport Canada for airborne software certification.
+DO-178C / ED-12C - Software Considerations in Airborne Systems is a compliance framework from International (Aviation) with 13 domains and 56 controls.
+DO-178C (RTCA) / ED-12C (EUROCAE) - Software Considerations in Airborne Systems and Equipment Certification is the primary standard for safety-critical avionics software development.
+It defines objectives for software lifecycle processes based on software design assurance levels (DALs), ranging from Level A (catastrophic failure) to Level E (no safety effect), ensuring rigorous verification and validation throughout development.
 It is used by organisations to establish and maintain compliance with industry standards and regulatory requirements.

 How many controls does DO-178C / ED-12C - Software Considerations in Airborne Systems have?